 Our community is already disproportionately overburdened with polluting and toxic industries.
 We, the residents of Mountain View, and our supporters are concerned this NMTS hot mix asphalt batch plant may further negatively impact the health of our community members, because studies have shown that asphalt plants in general have significant health impacts.
 Volatile Organic Compounds (VOCs) impact our health, and recent studies are finding many of these contribute to a growing pandemic of disease including Parkinson’s.
 We recognize that the continued, ongoing targeting of our low-income community of color with polluting industries by elected officials and regulatory agencies is a glaring example of environmental racism, and we will name it.

-The ABQ / Bernalillo County Air Quality Control Board is holding a dispositive hearing, likely in early June, that may include opportunities for public comment.
+The ABQ / Bernalillo County Air Quality Control Board is holding a dispositive hearing, likely in late summer this year, that may include opportunities for public comment.
 We expect that the hearing will be held over Zoom due to COVID-19 safety precautions.
 Attorneys from the New Mexico Environmental Law Center are representing the co-petitioners: Mountain View Neighborhood Association, Mountain View Community Action, and Friends of Valle de Oro National Wildlife Refuge.
 More information about the hearing will be shared as it becomes available.

 What the Community is Asking For: